 The Consulting Corps provided a set of recommendations for the City of Austin to improve and modernize the housing inventory, including increasing awareness among builders of low costs and community amenities; providing incentives for owners to invest in renovations; and considering creation of a dedicated housing director to lead and implement the efforts.

 “The Consulting Corps experience is very rewarding because you can give back while expanding your own knowledge base.”

 Wendy Timm, CRE, Austin Consulting Corps Team Member

-The team is led by Steve Price, CRE, with Brett Pelletier, CRE, Doug Prickett, CRE, Nick Tillema, CRE, Wendy Timm, CRE.
+The team was led by Steve Price, CRE, Seattle, WA.
+Panelists were Doug Prickett, CRE, Dallas, TX; Brett Pelletier, CRE, Boston, MA; Nick Tillema, CRE, Indianapolis, IN; Wendy Timm, CRE, Dillon, CO.

 From left: Doug Prickett, CRE, Craig Clark, City of Austin, Holly Wallace, City of Austin, Nick Tillema, CRE, Wendy Timm, CRE, Steve Price, CRE.
 Not shown: Brett Pelletier, CRE.

 CRE® Consulting Corps Austin Team in the News

 - Austin Daily Herald: Real Estate Group to Help Find Answers to Housing Question

 - Austin Daily Herald: Housing Group Surveying Housing Options in Austin